 Leftover ham from your holiday dinner?
 I would like to suggest trying this creamy and delicious Danish Potato Soup.
 Topped with a dusting of freshly grated nutmeg makes this soup even more delightful.

-Try a chaser of Akvavit to complete your Danish potato experience...Just be sure you have a glass of water, that is strong stuff!
+Try a chaser of Akvavit to complete your Danish experience if you dare.
+It's strong stuff!

 1 meaty ham bone